TheForceEngine/TheForceEngine.github.io/ProgressTracker.md

 This page shows the current list of tasks being worked on, with the most recent week on top.
 The list shows one week at a time since day-to-day tasks often change depending on what was accomplished previously, shifting priorities, and new discoveries.
 For more long-term planning, I will still use stand GitHub tasks and milestones.
 For longer-term plans, please see the [roadmap](Roadmap.html).

 ## 9-13-2021
-- [ ] test, verify, debug and fix issues with the integration up to this point.
-  - [ ] inf errors - there are still some minor bugs to find.
 - [x] fix memory errors.
 - [x] memory region support, to allow for clean level changes, de-fragmenting memory, etc.
 - [ ] finish weapon task integration.